 East Boston Car Accidents

 When a collision occurs, victims should understand their legal options.
 It may be possible to pursue a claim for monetary damages.
-An East Boston car accident lawyer can help to take legal action, so call the Law Offices of Jeffrey S. Glassman today to speak with an attorney who can evaluate your case.East Boston Residents Face Car Accident Risks
+An East Boston car accident lawyer can help to take legal action, so call the Jeffrey Glassman Injury Lawyers today to speak with an attorney who can evaluate your case.East Boston Residents Face Car Accident Risks

 Motor vehicle collisions caused 13-percent of injury-related fatalities in the state of Massachusetts according to Mass.gov death reports from 2008.
 Data from the 2009 death report also identified motor vehicle accidents as the fourth leading cause of unintentional injury deaths.
 A total of 66 percent of the unintentional injury deaths in motor vehicle collisions were occupants of vehicles, while 18 percent were pedestrians and 15 percent were motorcycle riders.